Software Publishing Corporation: Corporate decline and demise

+Computer Intelligence estimated in 1987 that SPC had 5% of the Fortune 1000 PC presentation software market.
 The power of Harvard Graphics product made it extremely popular with DOS PC users, helping to drive SPC's sales revenues to $150 million by 1990.
 As the popularity of Harvard Graphics soared, SPC shifted focus to high-end business graphics software, and so it sold the "pfs:" and related series software to Spinnaker Software in 1991.
 This move made SPC an essentially one-product company.

 The shift ultimately led, however, to the company's demise.
 By 1993 the DOS-based Harvard Graphics product accounted for 80% of SPC's revenue.
 It was valuable to users because it brought to the normally-text-only, non-graphical DOS environment a rich and powerful on-screen graphical presentation tool.
 However, as more and more business desktop computers began shipping with the Microsoft Windows GUI sitting atop DOS in Windows version 1.0 through Windows 95, and then also in the full operating system version Windows NT, the need for software like Harvard Graphics, which did the kind of on-screen graphical heavy lifting so needed in the non-graphical DOS environment, was suddenly no longer necessary because Windows had on-screen graphics capability built right into it.